ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

     opaque tag[32];
 } AggregateReq;
 ~~~
-[CP: Since these parameters are required for all variants, I think we should
-consider moving task_id and job_id to precede the message type.]

 As discussed in {{aggregation-flow}}, the leader may choose to shard the task of
 aggregating a large number of reports into any number of sub-batches.
 The